sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 #### Use `Open` DKMS Kernel driver on GPUs >= `Turing` (latest driver available)

+If you really need the latest `Open` driver (also for `Turing` and later), use `NVIDIA`'s `Open` DKMS Kernel driver.
+This will build this driver on demand for the appropriate Kernel during the boot process.

 {% highlight shell %}
 # Install latest Open DKMS Kernel driver
 zypper in nvidia-open-driver-G06